-The new charges were introduced in May 2018 to help the Council fund the cost of providing car parking facilities and enforcement services and to ensure the income from the car parks matched the cost of providing the service.
+The new charges were raised in May 2018 to help the Council balance its budget and to ensure the income from the car parks matched the cost of providing the service.

 Flintshire’s Cabinet requested a review of the new parking charges after six month and this has now been completed and a number of recommended changes to the charging arrangements are proposed.

 Flintshire County Council’s Cabinet Member for Streetscene and Countryside, Councillor Carolyn Thomas, said:

 “All suggestions and amendments have been considered against the Council’s car parking strategy which was approved to manage the car parks and ensure car parking spaces are available for shoppers and visitors to our town centres.
 The charges were introduced to help towards cost recovery of the maintenance and running of the car parks.

 “There are several amendments which are proposed which, while some will increase income to ensure the car parks are maintained in an acceptable condition, they will also offer more spaces and flexibility.”

 The favoured changes to the car parking strategy are below.
 It is important to ensure that any suggested amendments are evaluated against the current strategy.